Benzdorp

 Benzdorp is a village in the Sipaliwini District of Suriname.
-It is named after the English consul and bullion dealer H.J.W.
-Benz.
+It is named after the Dutch consul and bullion dealer Henry Albert Wilhelm Benz (1889–1962).

 Geography

 The village lies in the jungle of the Tapanahony resort, near the Lawa River that forms the border with French Guiana, an overseas region and further north, in the Marowijne.
 Near Benzdorp is the rapids of Oemankrassiabra.

 Downstream (to the North) lies the town of Cottica and upstream is Anapaike.
 To the east is Nouveau Wakapou.
-To the Southeast, across the Lawa River is the French Guyanese place Maripasoula.
+To the Southeast, across the Lawa River is the French Guyanese commune of Maripasoula.

 Notable landmark

 Southwest of the village is Fatu Switie, a mountain ridge with an altitude of about 375 meters.

 History

 Around 1885, gold was found in this area between the Lawa and the Tapanahony rivers, but because there was a disputed border between the Dutch and the French colony, the case was submitted to Russian Tsar Alexander III who in May 1891 awarded the area to Suriname.
 In 1902, then-Governor Cornelis Lely in Suriname, decided that the Lawa Railway would be built by the government.
 The railway line would transport gold from the Lawa area to Paramaribo.
 The proposed 350 km railway line was only half completed from Paramaribo due to disappointing gold finds.

-Around 1974, the population of the village shrunk to about 10 inhabitants.
+Around 1974, the population of the village shrank to about 10 inhabitants.
 More recently, gold seekers have returned to the village, including a relatively large number of garimpeiros (Brazilian gold miners), and it became a gold extraction area since the early 1990s.
 The garimpeiros and gowtuman (Surinamese gold miners) moved inland, founding a new village referred to as Benzdorp, though it is kilometers away from the original village Benz founded on the banks of the Lawa River (which is now called "the landing").
 An estimated 600 people live in the contemporary Benz village, of which two thirds come from Brazil and the others are maroons.

 Benzdorp is originally an Aluku (or Aloekoe or Boni) village; both banks (but especially the French) of the Lawa on this height have been inhabited by the Aluku Maroons for hundreds of years.
 These people have been active as gold miners in this part of their habitat.
 The Surinamese government has the rights to gold mining in the Benz village and surroundings and has issued a concession to Grassalco, which provides contracts to the (Brazilian, Surinamese and French) gold miners for a monthly fee.